pauldambra/blog_source/_posts/2026-01-30-how-i-use-llms-three.md

 # First, a necessary but brief diversion into how I use tools generally

 I was largely self-taught as a developer and (after vbscript 😱) I started with DotNet.
 I found JetBrains Resharper early on and never looked back.
 The assistance in the IDE to write, refactor, and improve code was game-changing.
-I don't begruge anybody any tool they want to use to level-up.
+I don't begrudge anybody any tool they want to use to level-up.
 Wanna use a graphical git client, or emacs, or anything else... go for it, go make cool things

 Because of that entry to the industry I'm also not super keen on VSCode (you love it? great, see above, you do you, go make cool things).
 I'm too used to clever interventions helping me and VSCode is too barebones (and so much slower than SublimeText)